vegaprotocol/documentation/docs/api/building-blocks.md

 | Show a specific asset's details | [Asset](../api/rest/data-v2/trading-data-service-get-asset.api.mdx) | `GET /api/v2/asset/:assetId` |

 ## Deposits and withdrawals
-Assets used on the Vega network need to be deposited from an Ethereum wallet using the [bridge contracts](#ethereum-bridges), and can be withdrawn back into an Ethereum wallet if they are not being used for margin or liquidity commitments.
+Assets used on the Vega network need to be deposited from an Ethereum wallet using the [bridge contracts](#ethereum-bridges), and can be withdrawn back into an Ethereum wallet if they are not being used for margin or positions.

 | Description | Documentation | Call |
 | ----------- | ----------- | ----------- |